wwwouaiebe/leaflet.TravelNotes/README.md

 - An error message is displayed when a problem occurs while reading the access keys file
 - Some bugs are fixed

+### What's new in release 1.11.0

+- The predefined route notes "Icon SVG from OSM" have been improved for entries and exits from roundabouts
+- It is possible to create a note for all the maneuvers of a route in one operation
+- The display of errors when reading the "APIKeys" file has been improved
+- Some bugs are fixed ( Issues #113, #115, #116, #117 and #118)

 <a id="fr" />

 ## Guides